i-awan/helm-charts/kafka-2.5dc/README.md

   of its quorum on first boot; give it a minute or two, especially on modest hardware, before assuming something's actually stuck.
 - **Storage class defaults differ per platform** — leave `storage.class: ""`
-  to use the cluster's default StorageClass (`local-path` on k3s, whatever your Ceph/OCS class is named on OpenShift) rather than hardcoding one that may not exist on every cluster you test against.
+  to use the cluster's default StorageClass rather than hardcoding one that may not exist on every cluster you test against.
-- **Confluent's images have arm64 builds on newer Confluent Platform versions** — worth confirming (`docker manifest inspect`) before debugging what looks like a crash but is actually an architecture mismatch, particularly on Apple Silicon.
 - **Adding brokers never rebalances existing topics automatically** — Kafka has no built-in auto-rebalancer; new brokers only get used for *new* topics/partitions unless you explicitly run